An Introduction to Regional Partitioning with Spanner

 • PostgreSQL language database is not supported.

-• Within one instance, you cannot create different partitions with the same base instance configuration.
+• Within a single instance, it is not possible to create different partitions with the same base instance configuration.

-• A maximum of 20 million placemant rows can be placed per node in a partition.
+• Up to 20 million placemant rows can be placed per node within a partition.

-• The English documentation states it is 100 million, but I have not confirmed the actual behavior.
+• The English documentation states 100 million, but I haven't verified the actual behavior.

-• When adding placement rows, you can move roughly 10 per second per node in a partition.
+• When adding placement rows, you can move approximately 10 nodes per second per partition.

 • Customer-managed encryption keys cannot be used for instances with partitions.

-• You cannot create partitions on instances that have Managed Autoscaler enabled.
+• You cannot create partitions on instances where the managed autoscaler is enabled.

-• An instance with a partition cannot be moved.
-Individual rows can be moved to a different partition.
+• Instances with partitions cannot be moved.
+Rows can be moved to a different partition.

-• The use of partitions does not ensure compliance with regulatory requirements.
+• Using partitions does not guarantee compliance with regulatory requirements.

-• Change Streams does not support partitioned data.
+• Change Stream does not support partitioned data.

-• To use geographic partitioning, you need to create a new empty database and enable the `opt_in_dataplacement_preview` option.
+• To use regional partitioning, you need to create a new, empty database and enable the `opt_in_dataplacement_preview` option.

-• If you use an INSERT or DELETE DML statement on a table with a placement key, that statement must be the only statement in the transaction.
+• When using an INSERT or DELETE DML statement on a table that has a placement key, that statement must be the only statement within the transaction.

-When considering using it in a production environment, the biggest obstacle may be the inability to create backups.
-I hope that it will be possible to create backups by the time of GA.
+When considering using this in a production environment, the inability to create backups might be the biggest obstacle.
+Hopefully, this feature will be available by the time of general availability (GA).

 How to use

-We will actually create and operate a table with a placement key that utilizes regional partitioning.
+We will create and manipulate a table with a placement key that actually utilizes regional partitioning.

 Create an instance